Free U.S. shipping on orders $45+ · Subscribe & save

 This is the exact rationale behind Roon's formula.
 Each sublingual pouch contains 80 mg caffeine, 60 mg L-theanine, 25 mg methylliberine (as Dynamine™), and 5 mg theacrine (as TeaCrine™).
 The 25 mg methylliberine dose is intentional: enough to provide fast-onset energy and extend caffeine's effective window through CYP1A2 modulation, without overshooting into unnecessary stimulant territory.

 Why sublingual?
 Because absorption through the tissue under your tongue bypasses the digestive tract, which means the already-fast methylliberine onset gets even faster.
 You feel the front end of the stack within minutes, and the caffeine-theacrine backbone carries the effect for 6 to 8 hours.
-No jitters.
-No crash.
-No nicotine.
+Roon's zero-nicotine cognitive performance pouches deliver no jitters, no crash, and no nicotine.

 If you want to understand the full science behind this stack, explore how Roon uses 25 mg methylliberine per pouch and why each ingredient earns its place in the formula.